profjordanov/sports-system/README.md

 # JBet
-Web based sport system to bet for matches.
-It features DDD with CQRS and event-sourcing, Hateoas, functional programming, TDD, Docker and much more.
+Web based sport system to bet for matches, played by teams.

+## Data Model
+### The system holds teams, players, matches, comments, users, bets and votes.